prescottprue/weather-station/README.md

 ```

+## Remote Network
+If you plan to have your weather station on a different network (such as my situation which is a property which does not yet have internet planned to use 4G hat on PI) you can access weather-station data by setting up a VPN.
+I suggest Tailscale since it is so easy to set up

+Make sure you are SSHed into your weather-station then do the following:

+1. Install tailscale: `curl -fsSL https://tailscale.com/install.sh | sh`
+1. Start tailscale with ssh enabled `tailscale up --ssh`

 ## My Setup

-I'm currently using a Raspberry Pi 2 B, but the goal is to keep this generalized to any AMD platform running Linux
+I'm currently using a Raspberry Pi 4 since I plan to add a 4G Hat, but the goal is to keep most of the project generalized to any AMD platform running Linux

 ## Plans

 1. Wind speed/direction
 1. Rain Sensor
 1. 4G modem for remote connectivity
-1. Ability to expose data to HomeAssistant running in a different location (possibly RealVNC and/or Tailscale)
 1. Camera
 1. Motion sensor
+1. Publishing/sharing to weather authority

 ## References